whisperity/envprobe/docs/main/snapshots.rst

     The initial saved state is generated when :ref:`Envprobe is loaded<config_hook>`.)

     :param VARIABLE: The names of environment variables to show the diff for.
-                     If empty, all variables which changed values are shown.
+                     If empty, all :ref:`tracked<snapshots_tracking>` variables which changed values are shown.
     :param format:   The output format to generate.

                      * ``-n``/``--normal``: Generate a human-readable output.